-Over the course of an academic year, 11 values are explored in detail - one value each month.
 We encourage all members of our school community - including parents and staff - to explore the real meaning of each value and to shine a spotlight on each one in turn through our 'Value of the Month'.
 The Value of the Month is shared with families through the school newsletter and through the Student Organiser.
 Families are thereby enabled to continue the discussions and reflections outside of the school day.

-Research shows that when a school seriously develops the moral and spiritual aspects of the curriculum (that is, those that positively contribute to the inner world of thoughts, feelings and emotions of the teacher and the student), the school community become more reflective and harmonious.
+Research shows that when a school seriously develops the moral and spiritual aspects of the curriculum (that is, those that positively contribute to the inner world of thoughts, feelings and emotions of the teacher and the student), the school community becomes more reflective and harmonious.
 The effect on individual students, of developing Values Education, is that students take greater personal responsibility for their learning and behaviour.
-This has certainly been our experience at Holywell School and we are proud to be a Values-based School.
-In our recent Ofsted inspection, the lead Inspector commented: "You are rightly proud of the impact of your school's values-driven philosophy.
-Your values, including tolerance, forgiveness and kindness, are displayed prominently around the school site and they permeate the school's ethos through assemblies, charity work and roles such as values ambassador.
+This has certainly been our experience at Holywell and we are proud to be a Values-based

+In our 2018 Ofsted inspection, the lead Inspector commented: "You are rightly proud of the impact of your school's valuesincluding tolerance, forgiveness and kindness, are displayed prominently around the school site and they permeate assemblies, charity work and roles such as values ambassador.
 Pupils speak very proudly of the impact of these values on both themselves and the school.
-They say that the school's values make them think and act more thoughtfully and positively as well as making the school a better place."
-(Ofsted, March 2018)
+They say that the school's values make them think and act more thoughtfully and positively as well as making the school a better